 When a client is lying

-The meeting went well, you think.
-Promises were made and contracts were discussed.
-So why haven’t you heard a peep from the client in over three weeks?
-Next time you’ll have a better idea of whether or not the person is being honest by watching for what Forbes contributor Carol Kinsey Goman calls “clusters” of these non-verbal signals.
+The meeting went well, or so you thought.
+Promises were made, the next steps and contracts were discussed.
+So why haven’t you heard a peep from the client in over two weeks?
+Next time, you’ll have a better idea of whether or not the person is being honest.
+Watch for what Carol Kinsey Goman calls clusters of non-verbal signals.
 More than one of these actions together have been proven to indicate a high likeliness of deception.
 The four telltale signs of lying are:

 When a client is uneasy or unhappy

 Nothing kills productivity during a meeting like a person who simply won’t contribute.
 So why not get to the bottom of why?
 Could the person be unhappy about something?
-If you pick up on “clusters” of these non-verbal signals, consider clearing the air before moving forward.
-It could be the most valuable action you take during the whole meeting:
+If you pick up on unconscious body language that represents unhappiness consider clearing the air before moving forward.
+Pause the meeting and check in if you notice:

 When a client has checked out

-During the meeting, you realize the subject matter is about as engaging as the directions on a box of macaroni and you certainly haven’t made any effort to jazz it up.
-But the meeting is only halfway through, so you still have a chance to steer the ship in a new direction.
+During the meeting, you realize the subject matter is about as engaging as the directions on a box of macaroni.
+And it seems that your clients have caught on and lost interest.
+But, the meeting is only halfway through, so you still have a chance to steer the ship in a new direction.
 It’s a chance you’ll definitely want to take if you notice this nonverbal behavior exhibited by the people around you:

 When a client is definitely on board

-During a meeting where everyone involved is engaged and involved in the decision-making process, the energy exchange can feel like a rock concert.
+A meeting where everyone involved is engaged and is participating in the decision-making process can have the energy exchange of a rock concert.
 The more the audience gives, the more the leader gives back.
 Take note of these positive cues, and prepare to extend the power and productivity of your meeting even further:

-• Person moving or leaning close to you
+- Moving toward or leaning closer to you

 And remember, your own non-verbal cues speak volumes, too.
 As a meeting leader, what non-verbal messages are you sending?